 - Treasurers Emeriti: Norman Choiniere, John Gallagher

-- We leverage each dollar donated for maximum effect: purchasing through the Ct.
-Food Bank and organizing food drives with local partners and businesses.
+We leverage each dollar donated for maximum effect: purchasing through the Connecticut Food Bank and organizing food drives with local partners and businesses.